 The Roman Empire got most of its wheat and a large portion of its olive oil from its provinces in North Africa.
 The province of Tripolitania (now part of Libya) produced an enormous amount of oil (olive oil), and huge fortunes were made growing olives and exporting the oil to Rome.
 Here is a picture of that supply chain.

 Supply chain capabilities are guided by the decisions you make regarding the five supply chain drivers.
 Each of these drivers can be developed and managed to emphasize responsiveness or efficiency depending on changing business requirements.
 As you investigate how a supply chain works, you learn about the demands it faces and the capabilities it needs to be successful.
-Adjust your supply chain drivers to meet those needs.
+Adjust the supply chain drivers as needed to get those capabilities.
 Continue reading